chaoxu/blog/posts/2014-02-15-partial-order-under-contraction.md

         - By symmetry, it take care of the remaining cases.

-Again, if we interpert this in a graph therotical sense, a contraction of a set of vertices $X$ doesn't introduce directed cycles if and only if the set of vertices reachable from $X$ and can reach $X$ are a subset of $X$.
+Again, if we interpret this in a graph theoretical sense, a contraction of a set of vertices $X$ doesn't introduce directed cycles if and only if the set of vertices reachable from $X$ and can reach $X$ are a subset of $X$.